jspatil36/OTA-project-virtual-ECU/README.md

 ## 1. Implement True Cryptographic Security

-This is the most significant and realistic upgrade you can make.
-While your current hash-based check proves integrity, it doesn't prove authenticity.
+My current hash-based check proves integrity, it doesn't prove authenticity.

-Firmware Signing (Asymmetric Cryptography): Instead of just comparing SHA-256 hashes, you can use public/private key cryptography (like RSA or ECDSA).
+Firmware Signing (Asymmetric Cryptography): Instead of just comparing SHA-256 hashes, I can use public/private key cryptography (like RSA or ECDSA).

 Offline: Use a private key to create a cryptographic signature of the new firmware's hash.